Some girls can't wait for them to come and look forward to their arrival as they would their birthday, first kiss, or a soccer championship.

 Other girls dread them as much as eating a big plate of Brussels sprouts or changing the kitty litter.

-But most girls have mixed feelings and are not quite certain why they have them and what to do about them.
+But most girls have mixed feelings and are not quite sure why they have them and what to do about them.
 Boys don't have them, but they're likely to be curious about them.

 What's the mystery subject?
 We're talking about breasts.
 If you're a girl, look down and there they are — or will be soon.
-They are just two mounds of flesh, but they get a lot of attention.
+They're only two mounds of flesh, but they get a lot of attention.
 As a girl matures and goes through puberty, breasts tell the world that this girl is leaving girlhood and entering a new stage in her life.

-Because large breasts get attention (just look at magazines, TV, or movies), some girls may worry if their breasts are small or if they mature more slowly.
-Girls with large breasts may be unhappy, too, because their shape attracts attention they don't want.
-The truth is that beauty doesn't come in just one bra size.
+Because large breasts get attention (just look at magazines, TV, or movies), some girls may worry if their breasts are small.
+Girls with large breasts also may be unhappy because their shape attracts attention they don't want.
+The truth is that beauty doesn't come in only one bra size.
 There are all sorts of female shapes and sizes in the world, and all are beautiful.

-Breasts can start growing as early as age 8 or as late as 13.
+Most breasts can start growing as early as age 8 or as late as 13.
 Some girls' breasts grow slowly and others grow quickly.
 Some girls may feel like their breasts will never start growing.
-But it's just that girls start developing at different ages and different rates.
-One girl might have more developed breasts at 12, whereas her friend could be still flat as a board.
+But girls start developing at different ages and different rates.
+One girl might have more developed breasts at 12, while her friend could be still flat as a board.

 Breast development happens in stages.
 The first stage starts during the early part of puberty, when a girl's ovaries enlarge and estrogen, an important female hormone, begins to circulate in the body.
 Doctors often refer to the early stages of breast development as "breast budding."
 Get it?
 Budding — like a flower has buds.